Pressio/pressio/packages/mpl/src/LEGAL.md

 //
 ```

-The copyright needs to be incorporated into the new header for PRESSIO.
+The above copyright is incorporated into all headers inside Pressio/mpl
+that have been used from tinympl.

 All of this is legal under the terms of the original tinympl license,
-which is included in  `ORIGINAL_TINYMPL_LICENSE.txt`.
+which is included in  `tinympl.txt` under pressio/licences-tpls.